dansinker/tacofancy/condiments/Pico_de_gallo.md

 * Squeeze of lime
 * As many finely chopped red (or green) jalapeños as you want (optional)

+## Directions

-Combine the tomatoes, cilantro and onion together in a bowl.
+1. Combine the tomatoes, cilantro and onion together in a bowl.
 Season to taste with salt and lime.

-Reserve some of this mixture for kids, and then add as much jalapeño as you like to the remaining mixture for the non wimps.
+1. Reserve some of this mixture for kids, and then add as much jalapeño as you like to the remaining mixture for the non wimps.

 tags: vegetarian, vegan